CarlTBarnes/StringTheory-Tools/README.md

 # StringTheory-Tools

-This repository contains several 1 tools to make it easier to write and verify code using the StringTheory class from http://CapeSoft.com
+This repository contains 2 tools to make it easier to write and verify code using the StringTheory class from http://CapeSoft.com

-[BigBangTheory Class](#BigBangTheory-Value-and-Split-Lines-Viewer) to debug/ trace by viewing ST Value or Lines in a Window [Scratch Theory](#Scratch-Theory) a quick scratch program to write and test ST code
+[BigBangTheory Class](#BigBangTheory-Value-and-Split-Lines-Viewer) to debug/ trace by viewing ST Value or Lines in a Window [Scratch Theory](#Scratch-Theory) a scratch program to write and test ST code in a small program before pasting into your production code

 ## BigBangTheory Value and Split Lines Viewer